Kansas City assistance programs.

 Family Resource Centers are part of the Kansas City Department of Social Services.
 The offices help families that are living in poverty or that have a low income.
 The main public aid programs range from Medicaid to SNAP food stamps, cash assistance from TANF, LIHEAP grants, and much more.
 The main goal is to help the client get a new or better job from Missouri WorkNet.
 More on Kansas City public assistance programs in the city.

 Shelter and housing services operate in Kansas City.
 Charities, churches, and non-profits in Kansas City take a leading role in providing this assistance.
 Find a place to stay, enroll into case management, and get referrals to longer term low income and transitional housing.
-Click here.
+Click here for short term housing in Kansas City.

-Assistance during the holidays is available from non-profits in Kansas City.
+Free assistance during the holidays is available from non-profits in Kansas City.
 Some only help struggling families in the city, while others extend to the suburbs and nearby counties.
-They may have free gifts, meals, and other resources available at Easter, Thanksgiving, or Christmas.
+They may have free Christmas gifts, meals, and other resources available at Easter, Thanksgiving, or Christmas.
 Locate holiday help in Kansas City.

 Homeless prevention and rehousing - Agencies use HUD grants as well as other funding to help people threatened with an eviction and the homeless.
 Assistance provided can include one time rent help, no-interest loans, and referrals.
 Kansas City agencies focus on families facing a crisis.
-More information.
+More information on homeless prevention in Kansas City.

-Information on food pantries and banks in Kansas City Missouri
+Information on free food pantries and banks in Kansas City Missouri

-While the local community action agency, the United Services Community Action Agency, may be able to direct families to programs and resources that can give them food, we also have information on dozens of food banks, pantries, churches, and charities in the Kansas City area that distribute free food and groceries.
+While the local community action agency, the United Services Community Action Agency, may be able to direct families to programs and resources that can give them food, we also have information on dozens of food banks, pantries, churches, and charities in the Kansas City area.
+They serve hot meals and/or distribute free food and groceries.
 Many of the locations coordinate closely with Harvesters, which is the Community Food Network for the region.
-Get the phone numbers, addresses, and more details on Kansas City food banks.
+Get the phone numbers, addresses, and more details on Kansas City free food banks.

 Rent assistance programs